SeongjinOliver/SeongjinOliver/README.md

-### Hi there 👋
+### Seongjin Yoo
+👋 Hi there.
 Welcome to my Github place.
 I am currently trying to get a job as a back-end.

-🌱Languages
+### 🌱Languages
 - Java (Intermediate)
 - C# (Intermediate)
 - C/C++ (Beginner)